Spanish Chorizo Cooked in Cider

 Where is Chorizo a la Sidra from?

-This recipe hails from the Basque Country in Northern Spain.
+This recipe hails from Asturius but is also popular in the Basque Country and across the North of Spain.

 How long does it take to make this recipe?